Explainer

 The Three Confidence Tiers

 The composite score from the four signals determines how each transaction is handled.
-Centinel routes every transaction into one of three tiers based on its confidence level.
+Centinel routes every posted transaction into one of three tiers.

 High Confidence: Auto-Match